NitLab/oml4j/README.md

     import omlBasePackage.OMLBase;

 Start by initializing an OMLBase object.
-The init method takes up to four arguments:
+The init method, in our case the object's constructor, takes up to four arguments:

 - the name of the application,
 - the name of the experiment,